 Heather Garth understands the need for all pupils to develop their Scientific understanding and knowledge as an essential component of the curriculum and as a subject in its own right.
 Through a high-quality Science education, including the use of practical experiences, children will develop their understanding and knowledge of the world in which they live.

 We believe that a high quality science education, beginning in the foundation stage, provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Science has changed our lives and is vital to the world’s future prosperity, and all pupils should be taught essential aspects of knowledge, methods, processes and uses of science.
 Through building a body of key scientific knowledge and concepts, pupils should be encouraged to develop a sense of excitement and curiosity about natural phenomena and the world in which they live.
 They should be encouraged to ask questions about the world around them, share observations, understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
+Children will use different types of scientific enquiry including comparative/fair testing, research, observations over time, pattern seeking, identifying, grouping and classifying and problems solving to promote their ability to learn, experience and question aspects of their science curriculum.

 Staff at Heather Garth ensure that all children are exposed to high quality teaching and learning experiences, which allow children to explore ideas, thus developing their scientific enquiry and investigative skills.
 They are immersed in scientific vocabulary, which builds children’s knowledge and understanding of the world around them.